Kingson4Wu/ForgeFlow/README.md

 - `improve_coverage`: Improve test coverage to a target percentage
 - `task_planner`: Follow a TODO list to complete tasks in order

 Additionally, you can create custom task types by implementing a Python module with a `build_rules` function.
+Default task configurations can be found in the [default_rules/](default_rules/) directory.
 See [Task Mode Documentation](docs/task_mode.md) for more details on creating custom tasks.

 ### CLI Adapter Pattern